Tonga

 On the waterfront there is the Royal Palace, built in the Victorian style in New Zealand and then brought to the island in 1867.

-Nearby is Pangao Si’i Park, which contains the tombs of all Tongan royals and their relatives.
+Nearby is Pangao Si’i Park, which contains the graves of all Tongan royalty and their relatives.

-Both places are inaccessible to the visitors but visible from the road.
+Both sites are inaccessible to visitors but can be seen from the road.

 In the 19th century, thanks to the support of King Tupou, Nuku’alofa became the main centre of Christianity in Tonga.

-In the last of these churches it is often possible to meet the monarchs during Sunday functions.
+In the latter, it is often possible to meet the monarchs during Sunday services.

-Sunday is the God’s day, it is for resting and praying, so everything is closed except the churches.
+Sunday is God’s day, a day of rest and prayer, so everything is closed except the churches.

-And I mean everything: bars, restaurants, banks, hotel receptions, taxis, museums, whale swimming tours and even the airport.
+And I mean everything: bars, restaurants, banks, hotel receptions, taxis, museums, whale watching tours and even the airport.

-The only thing I could find was a boat that took me to a nearby atoll.
+The only thing I could find was a boat to take me to a nearby atoll.

 The island is peaceful, the depths are full of fish and the lunch is good and plentiful.